 Chewing Can Be Calming…

 I’ve used gum chewing with kids who are constantly humming, talking, or whining because it gets their mouth moving (comfort for them) while quieting (comfort for me!) them at the same time.
 Try having packs of sugar-free gum at the homework station.
 Children love to chew gum and it is a great way to help them concentrate.
-It is also healthier than getting into a routine of mindless eating or crunching snack during homework time.
+It is also healthier than getting into a routine of mindless eating or crunching snacks during homework time.

 4. Use a Kitchen Timer